Study Abroad with Uscholars and avail One way Flight Ticket and Free TOEFL / IELTS Training. T&Cs apply*

 • Apply for your chosen course via the university portal before scholarship deadlines.

-• Submit dedicated forms for competitive ones, such as GREAT Scholarships, via the British Council website.
+• Submit dedicated forms for competitive scholarships, such as GREAT Scholarships, via the British Council website.

 • Provide supporting documents: transcripts, personal statement, references, and proof of nationality.

-• Track your application through the student hub; notifications sent via email.
+• Track your application through the student hub; notifications are sent via email.

 • For PhD funding, contact supervisors and apply through research portals.